 - A second medical opinion from the clinician of your choice, at your expense.

-- The personal review of your own medical records by appointment and in accordance with applicable State and Federal guidelines.
+- The personal review of your own medical records by appointment and by applicable State and Federal guidelines.

-- Confidential management of communication and records pertaining to your medical care.
+- Confidential management of communication and records about your medical care.

 - Information about the medical consequences of exercising your right to refuse treatment.

-- The information necessary to make an informed decision about any treatment or procedure, except as limited in an emergency situation.
+- The information necessary to make an informed decision about any treatment or procedure, except as limited in an emergency.